- Bachelor of Fine Arts in Animation

 - Apply the relevant tools to continue research in their field after graduation;

-- And utilize effectively their technical and intellectual skills within their career as an artist, educator, performer, or designer.
+- And utilize effectively their technical and intellectual skills within their career as an artist, educator, performer, designer, or creative professional.

 Students receiving a B.S. in Visual Arts Education will have completed all required classroom work necessary to pursue a Primary or Secondary teaching position, and entry into a Master’s Program.